maRce10/marce10.github.com/_posts/2018-07-04-Issues_spectral_parameters-PCA.md

 ![frange_gif](/img/catalog-spec.pca.png)

-Some are too noise, but still good enough for the sake of the example.
+Some are too noisy, but still good enough for the example.

 ---